laurells/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-hidethisword file script diplays all lines in t he file /etc/passws that  do not contain the pattern "bin"

 18-letteronly fil script diplays all lines of the file /etc/ssh/sshd_config starting with a letter.

+19-AZ file script replaces chracter A and c to Z and e